 There's no bigger buzz kill at a wedding than an empty dance floor.
-Ideally, you want your guests to be up and on their feet and grooving to the sound of the music all night long.
-So how do you get the party started and keep it going then (which is the hard part, of course)?
+Ideally, you want your guests to be up, on their feet, and grooving to the sound of the music all night long.
+So, how do you get the party started and keep it going?
 We asked a few wedding insiders to break it down for us.

 "Couples are often worried that their dance floor will be too small, but it's equally important to make sure that the dance floor isn't too big," warns Jaclyn Fisher, owner of Two Little Birds Planning.
 Otherwise, it'll look empty no matter how many people you have out there cutting a rug.

 3. Start the Night off on a High Note